MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 2. The user can make updates to the Bulletin information, and the save button will be activated only if there's any valid change in data.
 This validation uses the **varDirtyCategory, varDirtyTitle, varDirtySubtitle, varDirtyBody, varDirtyStockImage, varDirtyImage, varDirtyVideoUrl, varDirtyReadyForReview, varDirtyScheduled, varDirtyScheduleOn, varDirtyFeaturedUntil, varDirtyButtonTitle, varDirtyButtonUrl,** and **varDirtyAuthors** variables

 3. The process also verifies that required fields on for bulletins aren't blank before activating the save button.
-This is controlled by checking the required fields contains data with the help of **varValidCategory**, **varValidTitle, and **varValidDescription**.
+This is controlled by checking the required fields contains data with the help of **varValidCategory**, **varValidTitle**, and **varValidDescription**.

 4. Updating the mandatory field to blank won't be treated as an update.